 When starting a new healthy lifestyle, one of the most important things we can do for ourselves is to learn and understand the process.
 Sometimes when we start a new diet we follow a laid out meal plan for simplicity, which is great, but often doesn't allow us to really understand how or why the diet works.
 If you take the time to learn about what your body needs and how it reacts to food, it will save you a lot of time and stress.
 Of course, we know an essential part of our nutrition is calories in vs. calories out.
 Our daily caloric intake determines whether we loose weight, gain weight, or build muscle.
 It's simple math of the calories we expend minus the calories we consume.
 Once this aspect is dialed in, we can look at the types of food we eat.

 Nutrients are classified into two categories based on the amount required by our bodies: macro-nutrients and micro-nutrients.
 Both groups of nutrients are essential to promote our bodies’ growth and development and to regulate our bodies’ processes.
-Since everyones bodies are different, it's important to know what the right balance between these nutrients are for your body and for your specific goals.
+Since everyone's body is different, it's important to know what the right balance between these nutrients are for your body and for your specific goals.
 Knowing even just the basics behind your diet will help keep you focused and accountable during your new lifestyle journey.

 In the simplest form, macro-nutrients are the elements in food needed for a person to grow and function.
-They are needed in large quantities in comparison to other nutrients which is why they are called “macro” nutrients.
+They are needed in large quantities in comparison to other nutrients which is why they are called “macro” nutrients and are commonly referred to as "macros".
 Generally, macro-nutrients are broken into three groups: carbohydrates, protein, and fat.

-These three macro-nutrients give you energy which is why you’ll see them at the bottom of every nutrition label indicating the calories for each.
+These three macros give you energy which is why you’ll see them at the bottom of every nutrition label indicating the calories for each.
+And learning how to balance and track your macros is a popular approach to weight loss and better fitness results.

-We need carbohydrates for energy.
+We use carbohydrates for energy.
 Our bodies break down this macro-nutrient into glucose (sugar) which is converted to energy.
-Our brains and muscles are the biggest users of glucose, all cells in our bodies need it to function.
+Our brains and muscles are the biggest users of glucose, all cells in our bodies use it to function.
+And the amount of carbs you need each day can differ from one person to the next.

 Wholesome sources include whole grains, fruits and vegetables, and beans.